-Tobacco 21 yrs. or under TBC - The possession, use, distribution, or sale of tobacco or nicotine products on school grounds, at school-sponsored events, or on school transportation by any person under the age of 21.
+Tobacco 21 yrs. or under TBC - The possession, sale, purchase, distribution, or use of tobacco or nicotine products on school grounds, at school-sponsored events, or on school transportation by any person under the age of 21.
 Tobacco incidents cannot be Drug-related.
 L4